Dr. Gary Madden

 Dr. Madden is Professor of Economics at Curtin Business School and Director of the Communication Economics and Electronic Markets research center.
 He is also an Affiliated Researcher (and Faculty Advisor) with the Center for Tele-Information at Columbia University.

-Within NERA's Communications Group, Dr. Madden specializes in the economics, business, and regulation of the communications and high-tech industries.
+Within NERA's Communications, Media, and Internet Practice, Dr. Madden specializes in the economics, business, and regulation of the communications and high-tech industries.
 He advises clients in complex communications policy matters and provides quantitative strategic advice to cope with changes in competition, regulation, and technology.
 His interests blend academic rigor with an understanding developed through his service on the Board of Directors of the International Telecommunications Society.

 With over 17 years of experience, Dr. Madden is an expert in the empirical modeling of telecommunications, specializing in wireline, wireless, cable, and emerging technologies.
 He has worked on a wide range of issues in the communications sector, including spectrum auctions, regulatory matters, assessment of competitive market conditions, convergence and business strategies, and demand forecasting and pricing.